Economy of Australia: Overview

 Australia's per-capita GDP is higher than that of the UK, Canada, Germany and France in terms of purchasing power parity.
 Per Capita GDP (PPP) Australia is ranked 18th in the world (CIA World Factbook 2016).
 The country was ranked fifth in the United Nations 2022 Human Development Index and sixth in The Economist worldwide quality-of-life index 2005.
 In 2014, using constant exchange rates, Australia's wealth had grown by 4.4% annually on average after the 2008 financial crisis, compared with a 9.2% rate over 2000–2007.
 Australia's sovereign credit rating is "AAA" for all three major rating agencies, higher than the United States of America.

-The emphasis on exporting commodities rather than manufactures underpinned a significant increase in Australia's terms of trade during the rise in commodity prices since 2000.
+The emphasis on exporting commodities rather than manufacturing underpinned a significant increase in Australia's terms of trade during the rise in commodity prices since 2000.
 However, due to a colonial heritage a lot of companies operating in Australia are foreign-owned and as a result, Australia has had persistent current account deficits for over 60 years despite periods of positive net merchandise exports; given the net income outlay between Australia and the rest of the world is always negative.
 The current account deficit totalled AUD$44.5 billion in 2016 or 2.6% of GDP.

 Inflation has typically been between 2 and 3% and the pre-GFC cash rate typically ranged between 5 and 7%, however, partly in response to the end of the mining boom the cash rate has recently been steadily falling, dropping from 4.75% in October 2011 to 1.5% in Aug 2016, then to 1.25% in June 2019 and 1.0% in July 2019.
 The service sector of the economy, including tourism, education and financial services, constitutes 69% of GDP.
 Australian National University in Canberra also provides a probabilistic interest-rate-setting project for the Australian economy, which is compiled by shadow board members from the ANU academic staff.